JiaoXianjun/poke-move/README.md

 # poke-move

+-1.
+Generate gps-sdr-sim from this project https://github.com/osqzss/gps-sdr-sim firstly if mine doesn't work for your computer.

 0. Input gps latitude and lontitude pairs in lat_lon_poi_all.txt.
 You may make them as a close path.

 1. In octave, run: gen_bladerf_bin('hour0630.17n','lat_lon_poi_all.txt', 130, 200);